Euro countries agree half trillion euros in support

 Centeno said that countries would work on a recovery fund for the longer term and as part of that would discuss “innovative financial instruments, consistent with EU treaties.”
 He said that some countries support shared borrowing and that others oppose it.

 The deal overcame bitter disagreement between Italy and the Netherlands over the conditions for loans from the bailout fund, the European Stability Mechanism.
-Italy had rejected the idea of using the fund because the money comes with tough conditions that recalled the austerity imposed on Greece, Ireland and other indebted eurozone countries that were bailed out during the eurozone debt crisis in 2010-2015.
+Italy had rejected the idea of using the fund because of the ESM’s requirement that the money come with conditions to reform.
+That recalled the tough conditions that recalled the austerity imposed on Greece, Ireland and other indebted eurozone countries that were bailed out during the eurozone debt crisis.

 The compromise struck in the final statement says that countries could borrow up to 2% of annual economic output at favorable rates to finance “direct or indirect” costs of the current health crisis.
+Centeno said during a post-decision video news conference that he expected countries to be able to identify enough health costs to access the money.

-The question now is whether the package will be seen as big enough to impress markets and prevent new accumulations of government debt from triggering a new eurozone financial crisis.
-For now, bond-market borrowing costs of indebted countries such as Italy are being held in check by the European Central Bank, which has launched an 870 trillion-euro bond purchase program.
-But that program is so far limited in size or duration.
+The package comes on top of extensive spending measures at the national level by member governments.
+The European Union has also taken the unprecedented steps of setting aside its limits on debts and subsidies by national governments to their home companies.